-The Banking for Impact (BFI) Coalition is a global pre-competitive collaboration which brings together leading banks and renowned knowledge institutions, with the aim is to support the transition of the financial sector towards a more inclusive economy that creates value for all stakeholders and to scale up impact measurement and management in the financial sector.
+The Banking for Impact (BFI) Coalition is a global pre-competitive collaboration which brings together leading banks and renowned knowledge institutions, with the aim to support the transition of the financial sector towards a more inclusive economy that creates value for all stakeholders and to scale up impact measurement and management in the financial sector.

 We have published the Principles of Impact Reporting for Financial Institutions